 ,” is one example where the authors were after a ransom.
 The target: Russian media outlets and other large corporate networks.
 These targets were presumably chosen because of the propensity to pay the ransom.
 If attackers have ideological goals, they might be looking to deny services or deface an organization’s publicly facing systems.
 Not knowing who your adversary is and what is motivating them is like trying to plan for a trip without knowing what the weather will be like when you get there.
 That translates into needing to prepare for every occasion, which is time-consuming, expensive, and nearly impossible.

-Do you know who is targeting you and why?
-What are they after?
-These questions should be at the forefront of your mind and cybersecurity planning.
 Not only will this view help you look at what you’re trying to protect from the adversary perspective it will help align your strategy to meaningful priorities.
 When in doubt follow the money.
 When you’re informed, prioritize your defenses on the motives of your adversaries.

 Matt Hosburgh is a passionate security practitioner, currently working as a Cyber Threat Hunter.
 He has over 14 years of experience in a variety of security disciplines, which includes experience supporting systems and networks for the Intelligence Community and as a Senior Security Analyst for United States Citizenship and Immigration Services (USCIS).